 Boho Box Braids

 Box braids might be known for the neat parting but they can take any form past the scalp.
-Live a carefree winter with some unraveled braids sprinkled in throughout for a more playful style.
+Live carefree with some unraveled braids sprinkled in throughout for a more playful style.
 Be sure to still wrap your hair at night to keep frizz away and unraveled braids intact.

 Golden Hour Box Braids